ni/nilrt-snac-guide/source/appendix_1.rst

 Design Overview
 ---------------

-The NILRT SNAC configuration is a supported set of runtime configuration changes to the normal NILRT Base System Image (sometimes called "Runmode"), to increase system compatibility with NIST SP 800-171 security controls.
-The configuration: replaces the legacy proprietary authentication framework with standard Linux tooling, disables the
+The NILRT SNAC configuration is a supported set of runtime configuration changes to the normal NILRT Base System Image ("Runmode").
+This section describes the major differences between the factory NILRT configuration and NILRT+SNAC.

 .. _access-control: